soprea/PiBot/Readme.md

 - start servod
 - python remote_control.py
 - Browse to <raspberrypi:8090>
-- Use arrows to move the tank and wasd to move the camera
+- Use wasd to move the camera

 ## Contributing
 1. Fork it!